hotpeppersec/cloudlab/docs/_source/02_docker.rst

       "docker" -> "docker-compose.yml";
    }

-Steps
-*****
+Exercise
+********

 - Create the "rapid_secdev_framework" folder.
+  - When creating folders, note that capitalization matters.
-- From that folder, create another folder called "docker"
+- In that folder, create another folder called "docker".
+- Now in the docker folder, create a text file with the name "Dockerfile".
-- Cut and paste the Dockerfile into the docker folder.
+  - Copy and paste the example Dockerfile from earlier in this chapter into your text file.
+- Also in the docker folder, create a text file with the name "docker-compose.yml"
-- Cut and paste the docker-compose.yml file into the docker folder.
+  - Copy and paste the example docker-compose.yml file from earlier in this chapter into your second text file.

-Here is an example of the shell commands to accomplish these steps.
-You can substitue vi for your favorite text editor.
+Here is an example of the BASH shell commands you can use to accomplish the steps of the exercise.
+You can substitue vi for your favorite text editor as needed.
 Note that typing the "docker-compose" command on line 6 will reference the devsecops "service" we specified on line 3 of the docker-compose.yml file.

 .. code-block:: bash
    :caption: Steps to test Docker configuration.